r3volution11/sketch-sublime-text-theme-template/README.md

 ## Not Quite Ready For Use

 This is about 75% done.
 At this point it's rather helpful but not all of the way there.
 The status bar and widget panel are up next.
-After that I'll be working on a set of icons for file types.
+After that I'll be working on a set of **pixel perfect** icons for file types.

 ## To Do List / Progress